TerrorJacktyl/dotfiles/README.md

 # Dotfiles repo

 Keep your dotfiles in this repo.
-You probably want to clone this repo on your machine and then put the dotfiles into your home directory.
+You probably want to fork this repo then clone it on your machine into $HOME/dotfiles (i.e. run `git clone <repo-url>` from your home).
 Since you can only `git clone` into an _empty_ directory, you can symlink these files instead:

 ```bash
 # clone repo into ~/dotfiles